-Celtic traders trudged it and Roman soldiers marched along it, making Watling Street one of the most fascinating and historical routes across Britain.
+Celtic traders trudged it and Roman soldiers marched along it, making Watling Street, stretching from Cantebury to Westminister, is one of the most fascinating and historical routes across Britain.

 The discovery last year of the original Roman coastline at Richborough, Kent, revealed for the first time the actual beach Emperor Claudius’ men crossed to claim the prize of Britain.
 After the Romans had managed to take over most of Britain, they built roads.
 And one of the most important led from the channel coast across the country diagonally to Viroconium, today’s Wroxeter Roman City.
 That was Watling Street.

-The Richborough discovery made me curious to trace Watling Street, the Roman road that led northwest from there eventually to Chester and across north Wales to the Isle of Angelsey and Holyhead, then as now the port to Ireland.
+The Richborough discovery made me curious to trace Watling Street, the Roman road that led northwest from there eventually to Chester and across North Wales to the Isle of Anglesey and Holyhead, then as now the port to Ireland.
 Much of its length today remains true to the route the centurions knew.

 Like occupiers through the ages, the Romans quickly adapted the infrastructure of the colonized and built their street on long-established routes.

 The street has two acknowledged starting points: Dover, the site of Rome’s arrival in A.D.
 43, and Richborough, just a few miles north along the Kentish coast.
 It strides off into some of England’s most beautiful countryside, drenched with its bloody history—passing Canterbury, where an enraged English King made a bloody martyr of a tiresome priest; through the idyll of Kent into the gaping metropolis of London, along the Old Kent Road (the cheapest square on the British monopoly board) to the Edgeware Road.

 Plan to take two days to travel along Watling Street.
 Leave the south coast and stay over in or around Towcester, the ancient Roman fort of Lactodurum, which is a convenient halfway point.